dicastrom/OPSYS_2/README.md

-COP 4610 Project 2 Kernel Module Programming
+# COP 4610 Project 2 Kernel Module Programming <br>

-Project 2 of our Operating Systems Class<
+Project 2 of our Operating Systems Class<br>
-Group Members: Diego Castro and Liz Parra (Git: lizparra)
+Group Members: Diego Castro and Liz Parra (Git: lizparra)<br>
-Instructor: Professor An-I Wang
+Instructor: Professor An-I Wang<br>

-Known bugs:
+## Known bugs:
-   - No known bugs.
+No known bugs.

-Completed:
+## Completed:
- Part 1: System-call Tracing- Completed by Diego
+## Part 1: System-call Tracing- Completed by Diego
 This part is about tracing system calls.
 Empty.c is an empty C program and part1.c is a program that has exactly 7 system-calls more than empty.c.
 No makefile required for this part.

     Files:
         empty.c
         empty.trace
         part1.c
         part1.trace
 	Usage:
 	1. First get both empty.c and part1.c on the same directory of the Virtual Machiene
 	2. gcc -o empty.x empty.c